neuroinformatics-unit/gsoc/GSoC-2025/datashuttle Allow Google Drive or AWS as remote storage (Sumana).md

 I’ve contributed to various open-source projects purely out of curiosity and a passion for learning.
 One of my biggest strengths is discipline and taking ownership of the project.
 I would like to treat the project as my own, taking care of its execution, submission and future maintenance.
 My contributions reflect my dedication, curiosity to learn and compassion for my fellow contributors.To make more meaningful contributions, I have learnt basics of the Textual framework and developed an introductory [project using textual](https://github.com/sumana-2705/Stopwatch).
 It has helped me understand the codebase deeply and contribute more effectively.
 I love learning from experienced people and constantly pushing myself to grow which makes me unique from others for this project.
 This same mindset of discipline, ownership, and continuous learning has been a defining factor in my academic journey as well.
 I have prepared for and cleared JEE Advanced, one of the world's toughest exams with an acceptance rate of just 1%, through self-study during the COVID lockdown.
 This achievement earned me a seat at IIT (BHU), one of India’s top-10 engineering institutions.
 It was a challenging journey, but my dedication and consistency over two years helped me succeed.
 I bring that same commitment, sincerity, and hard work to everything I do.

 - **Availability** <br/>
   I do not have any other commitments during the program, I did not accept any Internship or other offers for the summer.
 I would be available for the whole program period.
 My University’s End Semester exams are scheduled from 25th April to 10th May, So I will be available for the whole program period.
 After this I will be having my Mid Semester Exams scheduled in September, that will also not take too much of my time due to less syllabus in Mid Sems.
-On an average, I will be available for 20-25 hours a week for the entire period as it is a 175 hours project.
+On an average, I will be available for 30 hours a week for the entire period.
 I am ready to extend this whenever needed.

 ## GSoC
 - **GSoC experience** <br/>
   I hope to gain hands-on experience in building Terminal User Interfaces and further improve my proficiency in Python programming.
 Additionally, I am eager to explore NIU's other projects beyond Datashuttle and learn more about innovative ideas like it.
 I also look forward to building a collaborative and professional relationship with the people at NIU and continuing my contributions even after the program ends.

 - **Are you also applying to projects with other organisations in GSoC 2025?** <br/>
-I looked for many organisations working on various domains before concluding my search to datashuttle.
-I have made great connections contributing here and allocated majority of time and energy understanding the project.
-I also liked a project in UC-OSPO org so I may submit one proposal there too (just for the satisfaction), but I am not sure of it.
-I really want to work for `Extend the functionality of the Terminal User Interface` project this summer and it will be my top priority.
+  No, I am not submitting proposal anywhere else other than datashuttle.